 values; suits are just there to get an idea of which cards a player

-must also contain a toString
+has).
+Card must also contain a toString

 method that produces a human-readable representation of a card.

-", meaning the six of clubs, is
+Something like "6C", meaning the six of clubs, is

-uses the Java ArrayList
+sufficient.Player uses the Java ArrayList class

-to contain a variable number of Card
+to contain a variable number of Card objects.

-Don't use a "regular" Java array (i.e., Card[]
+Don't use a "regular" Java array (i.e., Card[]).

-must also contain a toString
+Player must also contain a toString

 method: in this case, it'll print out the number of cards and the

-value of each card in the ArrayList
+value of each card in the ArrayList.Game must have a main method to run

 the game.
 Upon startup, Game must generate a deck of cards and